openztcc/APE.KritaTools/README.md

 - Accept default palette or uncheck "Use Embedded Palette" to select a new one.
 - Import

-## Known issues as of v1.0.0
+## Known issues as of v1.1.0

 - No save function yet

-- Possible offset misalignment on frames
+## Credits

-Much thanks to Jeff Bostoen's detailed specification of the ZT1 graphics format here: https://github.com/jbostoen/ZTStudio/wiki/ZT1-Graphics-Explained
+- Much of the basis of this project could not be done without Jeff Bostoen's detailed specification of the ZT1 graphics format here: https://github.com/jbostoen/ZTStudio/wiki/ZT1-Graphics-Explained
+- A lot of of structure names are inspired by Mad Scientist's original Zoot documentation on the file format which was also used as reference.
+- Big thanks to Jay for answering my questions about the ZT1 format!
+Helped me solve a lot of headaches with frame alignments.